Blanca Mujer

 "Blanca Mujer" is a song by Puerto Rican singer Draco Rosa from his fourth studio album Vagabundo (1996) and twelfth studio album Vida (2013).
 It was released on 4 February 2013 through Sony Music Latin as a promotional single featuring Colombian singer-songwriter Shakira.
-Rosa released another duet version of the song on 26 July 2023 featuring Mexican singer Natalia Lafourcade.
+Rosa released another duet version of the song on 26 July 2023 featuring Mexican singer-songwriter Natalia Lafourcade.
 The song is written by Draco Rosa.
 It is a rock en español, Latin pop, alternative rock and indie rock song, with lyrics about life and death.

 Background and release

 "'Blanca Mujer' is life and death.
 It speaks of death.
 'Blanca Mujer' is that moment, where in that solitude, one hopes to find that white woman".